hb9tf/spectre/README.md

 You will need a working setup for one of the [supported SDRs](#supported-sdrs).

-Note: This has primarily been tested on macOS 12.1 and Debian but it will probably work elsewhere as well.
+Notes: This has primarily been tested on macOS 12.1 and Debian but it will probably work elsewhere as well.

 ### Flags